python-control/python-control/doc/develop.rst

   (in the "Parameters" or "Additional Parameters" section of the class docstring).

-* Attributes that are created within a class and might be of interest to the user should be documented in the "Attributes" section of the class docstring.
+* Attributes that are created within a class and that might be of interest to the user should be documented in the "Attributes" section of the class docstring.

 * Classes should not include a "Returns" section (since they always return an instance of the class).